Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Advice / Job Search / Interviewing

-Why you should send a thank you note after a job interview
+Why send a thank-you note after a job interview

-One major benefit of the effort, she told The Muse, is that it immediately makes you stand out from other candidates who don’t send a follow-up email.
-“I always ask my clients after interviews, ‘Did you remember to send a thank you note?’
-And usually, 80 to 90% of the time, I hear, ‘Oh, right,’ because they forget to do it,” she said.
+It immediately makes you stand out from other candidates who don’t send a follow-up email.
+“I always ask my clients after interviews, ‘Did you remember to send a thank-you note?’” she says.
+“Usually, 80 to 90% of the time, I hear, ‘Oh, right’—because they forget to do it.”

 It also helps you build on the rapport you established in the interview by reminding the hiring manager who you are, what you talked about, and how you’re a great fit for the job and company.

-Even if the interview went swimmingly, Johnson still advised sending a thank you note.
-“Even if the interview went so awesomely that they offered you the job on the spot, you should be sending a thank you note,” she said.
-Plus, you won’t regret taking that extra effort to make your appreciation and excitement known.
+Even when an interview goes swimmingly, Johnson still advises sending a thank-you note.
+“Even if the interview went so awesomely that they offered you the job on the spot, you should be sending a thank-you note,” she says.
+You won’t regret taking that extra effort to make your appreciation and excitement known.

-Beyond following the template above, here’s what to keep in mind when crafting your professional thank you email.
+Here’s what to keep in mind when crafting your professional thank-you email:

 1. Actually say “thank you”